Goodnight77/email_generator/README.md

 ## Features

-- **Personalized Email Templates:** Generates emails tailored to each candidate's information.
-- **Email Management:** Manages a directory of pre-written email templates.
+- **Email generation:** automatically generate emails for the chosen candidates.
 - **Email Sending Functionality:** Facilitates the sending of generated emails to candidates.
+(To be added)

 ## Installation